 A West Seneca man was sentenced to 22 years to life in prison Tuesday as an accomplice to the murder of a man in Niagara Falls last year.

-The woman, Bernadette Bishop, testified that she saw only one gunman, whom she identified as Molson.
-But she ran into the house, she said, and didn't see the gunfire.
+The woman, Bernadette Bishop, testified she saw only one gunman, whom she identified as Molson.
+She ran into the house, she said, and didn't see the gunfire.

-Police said Holloway told them the motive for the slaying was revenge because Wood allegedly beat him and robbed him of $1,200 the month before.
+Police said Holloway told them the motive for the slaying was revenge because Wood allegedly beat him and robbed him of $1,200 a month earlier.

-Molson was arrested shortly after the killing, but Holloway went back to Texas, where he was arrested a month later on an unrelated charge.
-Niagara Falls detectives flew to Texas and obtained the confession.
-Holloway said he did not know the name of the person he said he shot.
+Molson was arrested shortly after the killing, but Holloway went back to Texas, where he was arrested a month later.

 Public defender David J. Farrugia pointed out that Molson several times "was given an opportunity to plead guilty to a very favorable plea, which he did not do because he maintained his innocence."